kennethmikolaichik/Regis/README.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 Now that your very own 'Regis' robot is up and running.
 Download all files in >Code Bits to your robots local directory.

+1).
+Update everything

-sudo apt update / upgrade everything.
+    sudo apt -get update

 The files in the directory 'Awaken' Can be run to control the legs and head.

+2).
 Open the command terminal.
-Type <~$ sudo pigpiod> and hit enter.
+Type:

+    sudo pigpiod

+Hit enter.
 This will engage the PiGPIO daemon to run in the background.
+This will allow the motor controler to run.

+3).
+Now try out:

+    Python3 Leg1_UP.py

-Now try out <~$ Python3 Leg1_UP.py>, the robot should lift its front right leg if everything is wired correctly.
+The robot should lift its front right leg if everything is wired correctly.

 The remaining motor control files can be run in this manner through the command line.